camoverride/camoverride.github.io/_posts/2017-12-27-math-to-code.md

 Odd = \{ 2k + 1 : k \in \mathbb{Z} \}
 $$

-In computer science, an infinite sequence is analogous to a stream.
+An infinite sequence is analogous to a stream in computer science.
 In Python, generators exhibit streaming behavior and can imitate the behavior of an infinite sequence.
 Unlike lists, generators do not store a collection of values.
 Instead, they generate their values only when needed.
 Because a computer's memory is not infinite, a list can never imitate the behavior of an infinite set.
 The generator below produces odd numbers:

 ~~~python
 def odd_numbers():